 “These two females are mother and daughter; they were both born here at Melbourne Zoo and are our last hybrid orangutans.”

 Alex pointed to the female up close to the front, then the other brachiating at the back.

-Ella and Indah lost interest in us relatively quickly, so we moved on, bypassing the indoor building so that we could reach the second, open-topped exhibit.
+Luna and Indah lost interest in us relatively quickly, so we moved on, bypassing the indoor building so that we could reach the second, open-topped exhibit.

 “And this is Menyaru,” Alex introduced.
 “He’s our Sumatran male; he was born here.”

 Menyaru’s cheek pads rippled, as he ate some food in the middle of the exhibit.
 Down from the boardwalk was a lake.
 I peered into the water, clear and green with moss swaying underneath the surface.
 The island in the centre had a few rope climbing structures on it, but obviously disused.
 I wondered whether that could have been a home for another primate species.
 Maybe some other sort of gibbon could be housed there one day.

 “Is there anything else that you’d like to know?”

 “The, um, siamangs,” I noted, gesturing vaguely in the direction of the calls.
 “I take it they’re on the other side of the zoo, could we please go and see them?”

 “Yeah, of course,” Alex agreed.
 “Come with us, we’ll show you.”